BathSpaWebDev/week7_janEveningGroup/day1.md

+# What happens when we make a request to a websites

+When we visit a website (eg. netflix.com), we are sending an http request accross the internet to the server where the website is hosted.
+Then **request** returns a **response**, and in the response the website document is sent back and you can view it in your browser.

 # What is meant by stacks?

-When someone asks, what is your tech stack, they are referring to the list of different technologies used accross your web app.
+When someone asks, what is your tech stack, they are referring to the list of different technologies used across your web app.

 **MEAN** stack is MongoDB Express Angular Nginx